 To book your FREE taster session get in touch with us:

 Our Children's Martial Arts classes are split by age

 Our Children’s Martial Arts classes in Basingstoke are split by age.
 Rising Heroes’ class is for 4-6 year olds.
 Our Young Legends class is for 6-9 year olds.
-The Urban Warriors class is for 10-14 year olds.
-Our Children’s Judo class caters for children over the age of 6 years old.
+The Urban Warriors class is for 10-13 year olds.
+Our Cadets class is for 14 - 17 year old.

 If your child needs to improve in the following areas, this programme is ideal.

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

 By teaching children how to sit and stand quietly for periods of time, whilst listening to instruction or playing a game, they learn how and when to focus their energy.
 Focus isn’t just about ‘quietening energies down’ it’s also about teaching your child how to increase their attention, energies and efforts to achieve positive results.

 Imagine having a four-year-old that can sit and meditate in silence, who knows how to breathe to calm themselves down after boisterous play and to relieve anxious thoughts.
 We ‘play games’ to teach them how to control not only their physical movement but also their emotions.
 To have the self-control to think before they act and to look after both themselves and others with kindness.

 For all of us, in life, being able to be part of a team is vital for success.
 At this age, we work with the children to develop their social skills.
 The ability to take turns, to share things, to consider the feelings of others and to be helpful at home.